A guide for spiritual seekers, leaders, and companions

 8. Unitive Love – "I am one with all"

-What we seek: Becoming love itself; to empty ourselves and have God flow through us to others; life as prayer
+Seeking: to empty ourselves and have God flow through us to others; becoming love itself; life as prayer

 Gifts: Wisdom, peace, profound simplicity, spontaneity of love, joyful presence